 Premiere Pro CC 2020

 Studying dance since the age of 6, I have been told how to move nearly all of my life.
-In college, a sincere hatred formed for my craft as I lacked the ability to express myself authentically, confronted with technical and aesthetically driven ideals.
+In college, a sincere hatred formed for my craft as I lacked the ability to express myself authentically, confronted with technical and aesthetically driven idealology.
 This piece released me from my history and allowed ownership of my own movement expression to form.
 Communicated simply, I didn't need to look beautiful, if I didn't feel beautiful.
 Aesthetic is only a means for the clarity of communication.
 I believe to communicate with movement, the truth can be spoken one way in the body.
 As each body is unique, dance is unique to every individual.
 And when someone needs to be heard, they must speak honestly, not beautifully.